Student Conduct Process

 • for the student to officially respond to the charge of misconduct.

-In lieu of a preliminary briefing, students also have the right to submit a Waiver of Hearing form whereby they waive their right to participate in a hearing.
+In lieu of a preliminary briefing, students also have the option to submit a Waiver of Hearing form to waive their right to participate in a hearing.

 • Step 4: Student Response

-At the preliminary briefing, a student may respond to the allegation(s) of misconduct by either accepting OR not accepting responsibility for the violation(s) in question*.
-If a student accepts responsibility for the violation, the case officer will engage the student in discussion prior to sanctioning.
-If a student denies responsibility for the violation, the case officer will refer the incident to the appropriate hearing authority for a hearing to resolve the allegation through either the informal or formal resolution process.
+At the preliminary briefing, a student may respond to the allegation(s) of misconduct by either accepting OR denying responsibility for the violation(s) in question*.
+Students may decide to mutually resolve the matter with the university by accepting responsibility for the violation(s) and waiving their right to a hearing.
+When this occurs the case officer will engage the student in discussion before determining sanctions.
+If a student denies responsibility for the violation, the case officer will refer the incident to the appropriate hearing authority for a student conduct hearing to resolve the allegation.

 • Step 5: Sanctioning (as applicable)

 Students who accept responsibility or are found responsible through the student conduct process will be sanctioned accordingly.
-Sanctions are primarily based on two (2) key factors: the type and severity of the violation and previous violations of record.
-Mitigating circumstances may also be considered.
+Sanctions are primarily based on key factors including the type and severity of the violation and previous violations of record.
+The discussion between the student and case officer may also be factored into the final sanctioning decision.

 • Step 6: Hearing (as applicable)

-A formal hearing, typically with the University Conduct Board (UCB), will be scheduled to officially hear the charges of student misconduct.
-After all the evidence has been presented, the UCB or appropriate hearing authority will determine if a preponderance of evidence exists to find a student responsible for a particular violation.
-The UCB will determine if the student is responsible and communicate a finding to the student within five (5) business days.
+After all the evidence has been presented, the hearing authority will determine if a preponderance of evidence exists to find a student responsible for a particular violation.

 • Step 7: Appeal (as applicable)

-A student respondent and a student complainant have the right to request an appeal and may petition an Appeal Board if either party believes an error occurred with how their case was handled.
+A student respondent has the right to request an appeal and may petition an Appeal Board if either party believes an error occurred with how their case was handled.
 Appellants must submit their request for an appeal, in writing, within five (5) business days from the date of being notified of the hearing outcome by completing the following form: Request for Appeal Form.